Bachelor of Social Work - BSW Degree

 - Courses taught by experienced faculty who take the time to mentor and engage their students

-- Advanced standing in CSWE master’s degree programs, which means you can complete your MSW in just one year
+- Eligibility for advanced standing in CSWE master’s degree programs, which means you can complete your MSW in just one year

-*Gwynedd Mercy University’s Bachelor of Social Work (BSW) program is currently in Pre-Candidacy for Accreditation by the Council on Social Work Educations’ Commission on Accreditation.
+*Gwynedd Mercy University’s Bachelor of Social Work (BSW) program was granted Candidacy for Accreditation by the Council on Social Work Educations’ Commission on Accreditation.

 Social Work Degree Candidacy Requirements

-When you begin your social work degree program you will be in pre-candidacy.
+When you begin your BSW degree program you will be in pre-candidacy.
 To enter Candidacy, you will need to: